commit-changes

 pflow "fetch the latest issues from my repo and summarize them"

 This is experimental.
-Using an external agent (Claude Code, Cursor, etc.) is the recommended approach - it’s more capable and provides a better experience.
+Using an agent (Claude Code, Cursor, etc.) is the recommended approach — agents are more capable, and your subscription covers the costs instead of per-call API pricing.

 When to use it